Many Point Campsite Equipment

 - All participant physicals

-- All PWC release statements
+- Personal watercraft (PWC) release statements

-- All ATV release statements
+- All-Terrain Vehicle (ATV) release statements

 - Complete meal count sheet

-Heading To Your Sub-Camp
+Heading to Your Sub-Camp

 - Campsite orientation with Commissioner